-c.
 Public liability insurance

 Public liability insurance covers incidents that occur during an activity being conducted by a group.
-All groups must be covered by public liability insurance and be able to provide a valid certificate of currency if they are involved in any events or activities in public open space, using Council facilities or sporting events.
-Other activities may also require public liability insurance.
+All groups must be covered by public liability insurance and be able to provide a valid certificate of currency.

 It is the responsibility of the applicant or recipient to arrange appropriate insurance.
-Applicants are encouraged to discuss their insurance requirements with their insurance company or a professional advisor.

-Groups without public liability insurance can contact localcommunityinsurance.com.au which offers an affordable public liability scheme for not-for-profit community groups.
+Groups without public liability insurance will need an auspice with public liability insurance or can contact Local Community Insurance which offers an affordable public liability scheme for not-for-profit community groups.

-7. What is the application process?
+What is the application process?